ILLUCCIX- kit for the preparation of gallium ga 68 gozetotide injection kit

 2. Wear waterproof gloves.

 3. If Ga 68 is generator produced, test the Ga 68 chloride eluate for Ge 68 breakthrough weekly by a suitable method according to manufacturer recommendations.
 Ge 68 breakthrough and other gamma emitting radionuclides should meet the specifications (≤0.001%) provided by the manufacturer.
-If Ga 68 is cyclotron produced, test for Ga 66 and Ga 67 (with specification of ≤2% combined total) when a new Zn 68 is introduced for manufacturing.
+If Ga 68 is cyclotron produced, test for Ga 66 and Ga 67 (with specification of ≤2% combined total) when a new lot of Zn 68 is introduced for manufacturing.

 4. Place a "radioactive" label on Vial 3 (Sterile Vacuumed Reaction Vial) with product name, lot number, and date.